holidaycheck/tech-blog/_posts/2017-10-20-jbhc17-from-my-perspective.md

 You think you have a high efficiency in your team?
 30-50%?
 Think again :)
 We did the exercise and it was ~6%.
 Not kidding.

-First day introduced a lot of very useful knowledge, and went by fast.
+The first day introduced a lot of very useful knowledge, and went by fast.
 It ended with a very nice dinner at a pizza restaurant.
 We had a chance to talk about anything with JB.
 You really need to meet this guy in person.